-Next time you have more fruit than you can eat hanging around, here’s your go-to.
+Next time you have more fruit than you can handle, this recipe is your go-to.

 Chop them, pit them, peel them and throw everybody in the pool.

-I’ll tell you straight-up this makes more crisp topping than you will need.
+I’ll tell you straight-up this makes more crisp topping than you’ll need, which isn’t a bad thing.

 - Heat oven to 350 degrees